 If you find yourself really struggling with pregnancy brain though, I highly recommend looking into sleep hygiene and see if there is anything you can do to help improve the quality of your sleep.

 2. Healthy eating

 Eating healthy has benefits for everyone, not just pregnant women.
 You could spend hours researching the benefits of healthy eating, but we’re not going to do that today.

 Here are some specific food recommendations that have been shown to improve memory:

-- Whole eggs: egg yolk contains the nutrient, choline, which can help regulate memory
+- Whole eggs: Egg yolks contain the nutrient, choline, which can help regulate memory

 This is not an all-inclusive list by any means, just one to get you started.
 You can definitely google other brain-boosting foods if these don’t seem to tickle your fancy or you want some more variety!